 B i o g r a p h y

-“Everybody creates his own world, own universe, my world is a world of classical music, where reigns harmony and beauty.”
+“Everybody creates their own world, own universe, my world is a world of classical music, where reigns harmony and beauty.”

 The Music World is taking note of Nikolay Khozyainov’s stunning virtuosity and prodigius technique.”
 New York Times